prakhar1989/docker-curriculum/README.md

 <a id="prerequisites"></a>
 ### Prerequisites
 There are no specific skills needed for this tutorial beyond a basic comfort with the command line and using a text editor.
-Prior experience in developing web applications would be helpful but not required.
+Prior experience in developing web applications will be helpful but is not required.
 As we proceed further along the tutorial, we'll make use of a few cloud services.
-If you're interested in following along, please create an account on each of these websites -
+If you're interested in following along, please create an account on each of these websites:

 - [Amazon Web Services](http://aws.amazon.com/)
 - [Docker Hub](https://hub.docker.com/)

 <a id="setup"></a>
 ### Setting up your computer
-Getting all the tooling setup on your computer can be a daunting task, but thankfully as Docker has become stable getting it up and running on your favorite OS has become very easy.
-At first, we'll install docker.
+Getting all the tooling setup on your computer can be a daunting task, but thankfully as Docker has become stable, getting Docker up and running on your favorite OS has become very easy.
+First, we'll install Docker.

 ##### Docker
-Until a few releases ago, running docker on OSX and Windows was quite a hassle.
-Lately however, docker has invested significantly into improving the on-boarding experience for its users on these OSes and hence running Docker now is a cakewalk.
+Until a few releases ago, running Docker on OSX and Windows was quite a hassle.
+Lately however, Docker has invested significantly into improving the on-boarding experience for its users on these OSes, thus running Docker now is a cakewalk.
 The *getting started* guide on Docker has detailed instructions for setting up Docker on [Mac](http://docs.docker.com/mac/step_one/), [Linux](http://docs.docker.com/linux/step_one/) and [Windows](http://docs.docker.com/windows/step_one/).

-Once you are done installing docker, test your docker installation by running the following
+Once you are done installing Docker, test your Docker installation by running the following:
 ```
 $ docker run hello-world